maddun01/web-app-assignment/README.md

     ```commandline
     python populate_database.py
     ```
-Note: While populating the database tables can be done through the web application, an admin account is required.
+Note: While the web application can be run without populating the database tables, the only way to add an administrator account is through this script.
-It's recommended to run the full setup script
+It's recommended to run the full setup script, although
 ## Running the application

 1. Run `app.py` to launch the dashboard